mgrove36/bbc-young-reporter/_posts/2019-03-06-are-the-roads-around-your-home-and-school-safe.md

 image-caption: An example of a car parking on a double yellow line | &copy; Getty
 layout: image-article
 categories: articles
+description: The Royal Berkshire Hospital earlier this month released a study revealing that there has been a 45% increase in accidents involving children and vulnerable pedestrians walking in Reading between February 2018 to 2019.
+Now, many students may not feel safe when walking in Reading.
 ---

 **The Royal Berkshire Hospital earlier this month released a study revealing that there has been a 45% increase in accidents involving children and vulnerable pedestrians walking in Reading between February 2018 to 2019.
 Now, many students may not feel safe when walking in Reading.**